-On Christmas Eve, my nonna would spend all day cooking, and by the time she was done, we would be treated to multiple courses.
+On Christmas Eve, my nonna would spend all day cooking.
 We’d start with pasta topped with fish sauce and freshly grated parmesan, and lead into a course with calamari and fried shrimp, another with breaded steak and chicken cutlets with green bean salad, squid salad, and pan-fried peas, and then finish off with one of my all-time favorite foods: artichokes stuffed with sharp provolone cheese.
-We’d finish the meal with milky, extra-sweet coffee (even the kids), cracked nuts, and panettone with butter or homemade frittole.
-To me, there is no greater meal.
+We’d finish the meal with milky, extra-sweet coffee, cracked nuts, and panettone with butter or homemade frittole.

-“My family always has king crab legs, homemade coleslaw and scalloped oysters for Christmas Eve dinner.
-We make the food together, get dressed up in Christmas church outfits, eat, clean up, relax and go to church.
-The scalloped oysters are my favorite—super rich and super delicious!” –Tenley A
+“My family always has king crab legs, homemade coleslaw, and scalloped oysters for Christmas Eve dinner.
+We make the food together, get dressed up in Christmas church outfits, eat, clean up, relax, and go to church.
+The scalloped oysters are my favorite—super rich and super delicious!” –Tenley

 “My family loves food, and since I started cooking, I’ve made massive, complicated meals.
 I have family coming from Brazil this year and I am out of my mind with excitement.
 There will likely be giant slabs of beef.
 There are never leftovers—even the kids eat the fancy stuff.
 From braised short ribs with truffled polenta, to full roasts, to lobsters with foie gras.
 And my mom makes the best cookies in the world, including something called brigadeiro, a typical Brazilian confection made with cocoa and sweetened condensed milk.” –Chef Tina B